rswnsyh/Web-Scraping-Google-Maps/README.md

 # Web-Scraping-Google-Maps
-Scrap data of the traveled road, time, and distance of one location to another location from Google Maps automatically using Selenium in Python
+Scrap data of the traveled road, time, and distance of one location to another location from Google Maps automatically using Selenium in Python.

+Just go to "code.ipynb" file and to run the code, don't forget to insltall Chromedriver for Selenium.